 What will this role involve?

-Process monitoring by visual inspection, sample gathering and on-line monitor checking.
-(Completion of log sheets to regulatory auditable standards).
+In addition they would monitor processes through visual inspection, sample gathering and on-line monitor checking and then completion of log sheets and shift logs to regulatory auditable standards.

 Process fault-finding and suitable rectification by first fix, raising issues to maintenance or management as required.